denten-books/plain-text/0-intro.md

 I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent [@harcourt_exposed:_2015].
-Following itinerant theorists of the metaphor like Vilém Flusser and Viktor Shklovsky I propose to proceed through a process of systematic estrangement of computational metaphors; metaphors that fade into transparency as if to escape the critical gaze.
+Following itinerant theorists of the metaphor I propose to proceed by systematic estrangement of computational metaphors; metaphors that fade into transparency as if to escape the critical gaze.
 A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.
-To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
+To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign, these are the aims of *Plain Text*.

 Computation advances into everyday life though metaphor.
 Like all tropes, such metaphors lose their evocative power with frequent use.
 The task of a literary